The Roomba E5 is one of the newest robots from iRobot.com. It’s one of the most advanced robot vacuums we’ve tested to date.

 Low Pile Carpet Cleaning

-Performance on low pile carpet was solid overall, with 3 of the 4 tests scoring 100%.
+Performance on low pile carpet was almost identical to the hardwood floor.

 High Pile Carpet Cleaning